Nofail-12/mobile-store-frontend/README.md

-# Online_Mobile_Services
+# mobile-store-frontend
-This repository contains codebase for online mobile serves
+This repository contains codebase for mobile-store-frontend